jillkt13/jillkt13.github.io/sample_page.md

 ### User interviews and mapping activity (Remote and in-person)

-At this point, I started to think through how to test these designs with users.
+Next I had to decide how to test these designs with users.
 What I really wanted to know was whether the inputs matched the outputs.
 That is, we had conducted the design jam and developed a list of information to signal based on our internally stated goal of communicating the authority, curation, access, quality, and provenance of content.
-If we were successful, users should be able to link information found in the UI to these broader overarching concepts.
+If we had been successful, users would be able to link information found in the UI to these broader overarching concepts.

 I conducted 11 interviews with students, faculty, and researchers: 5 in-person and 6 remote.
 I started with semi-structured questions, asking participants what information was most important to them when evaluating content for academic work.